Trails Master Plan

 Trails Plan Update Process

 In November 2018, the firm of Lardner/Klein Landscape Architects, P.C., of Alexandria, Virginia was hired to prepare an update to the City’s Trails Master Plan.
 Lardner/Klein specializes in the planning, design and management of public landscapes, including greenways, trails, complete streets, parks, historic places, and neighborhoods.
 The firm has developed master plans for Whitemarsh Park and Allen Pond Park in the City, as well as one for nearby Watkins Regional Park operated by The Maryland-National Capital Park and Planning Commission.
-The draft Master Plan will be posted on the project website by June 7.
-A Stakeholders Meeting is scheduled for Wednesday, June 19 at 7:00 p.m. in the Council Chambers at City Hall.
+The draft Master Plan is posted on the project website.
+A Stakeholders Meeting was held on Wednesday, June 19 at 7:00 p.m. in the Council Chambers at City Hall.
 A City Council public hearing is scheduled for Tuesday, September 3 at 8:00 p..m

 The City’s Trails Master Plan was originally approved in 2002.
 The City Council adopted the policy plan and trail map, which have been used to guide the City’s Capital Improvement Program, grant applications and several revisions to City standards.
 An interim update occurred in 2008 when The Bowie Heritage Trail system was endorsed by the City Council.
 Given the number of years that have passed since the last update, and the ongoing emphasis on Food and Wellness activities in the City’s 2016 Sustainability Plan, an update to the Trails Master Plan is needed.